openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 **Access to the rig will need a cable to connect the UART port on the rig with the USB port on the computer.
 You will need a cable capable of transmitting data.
 If you try all of the steps below and are unsuccessful at connecting, try a new cable.**

+You should have changed your rig's root password during setup; if not, please [go back and do so now](../Build Your Rig/step-1-flashing).
+The default password is most likely "edison" without quotes, but check the slip of paper that might have come with your pre-flashed Edison.

 #### For Mac computers

 * Use the Terminal app on the Mac, or follow [these directions for Windows](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html#if-you-re-using-a-windows-pc-for-console)